... And what does the LORD require of you? To act justly and to love mercy and to walk humbly with your God.

 For this reason, we are so pleased to be able to provide housing stability for 27 senior citizens while they work out their next step to permanent housing.

 The Micah 6:8 Initiative has a limited amount of financial assistance to prevent homelessness.
 We also have transitional housing for persons 55 and older.
+We serve Benton, Madison and Carroll Counties in Arkansas with these funds.

-Call our Director of Housing to learn more - 479-222-0748
+Call WayStation to learn more - 479-202-5614

 Your support and contributions support people experiencing homelessness to find home again.